Variety Overview

 Parentage: Premio x Expert

-Key features: GRAHAM is a high yielding hard feed variety with a very strong overall disease profile, providing excellent resistance to both Yellow rust and Septoria tritici.
+Key features: GRAHAM is a high yielding hard feed variety with a very strong overall disease profile, providing robust resistance to both Yellow rust and Septoria tritici.
 GRAHAM is also an early maturing variety; its agronomic and disease profile makes it a perfect variety to help you manage your risk.

 Key Performance Statistics

-We've compared a few varieties on the AHDB Recommended List 2022/23 and shared some key statistics we think you'll be interested in.
+We've compared a few varieties on the AHDB Recommended List 2023/24 and shared some key statistics we think you'll be interested in.
 Download the variety sheet for some more in depth information you can carry with you everywhere.

 Agronomic features